 Solenta vs. Mist

 Definitions, Proper Course

 Rule 17, On the Same Tack; Proper Course

 Rule 19.2(b), Room to Pass an Obstruction: Giving Room at an Obstruction

 When a boat intervenes between two others on the same tack, her proper course is to keep clear of the leeward boat.

-While sailing on a broad reach towards a leeward mark, Mist (M) overtook Solenta (W) and L, and obtained an overlap between them when they were about 50 feet apart.
+Facts and Decision of the Protest Committee While sailing on a broad reach towards a leeward mark, Mist (M) overtook Solenta (W) and L, and obtained an overlap between them when they were about 50 feet apart.
 The boats were about 25 feet in length.
-L luffed slightly and M responded, but W maintained her course and trimmed in her mainsail to avoid contact with M.

-W protested M, claiming she broke rule 17, in that, as a leeward boat having become overlapped from clear astern, she had sailed above her proper course.
+Rule 17 did not apply between L and W. L luffed slightly and M responded, but W maintained her course and trimmed in her mainsail to avoid contact with M. W protested M, claiming she broke rule 17, in that, as a leeward boat having become overlapped from clear astern, she had sailed above her proper course.
 The protest committee disqualified M, who appealed the decision.

-When M became overlapped with W, W was able to give M room to pass L, an obstruction; therefore W was required to give M room to pass L under rule 19.2(b), and was also required by rule 11 (On the Same Tack, Overlapped) to keep clear of M. Concerning W's argument, M's proper course in the absence of W, the other boat referred to in rule 17 (see the definition Proper Course), was to luff in response to L's luff, which she did as required by rule 11.

-M's appeal is upheld.
+Decision of the Appeals Committee When M became overlapped with W, W was able to give M room to pass L, an obstruction; therefore W was required to give M room to pass L by rule 19.2(b), and was also required by rule 11 (On the Same Tack, Overlapped) to keep clear of M. Concerning W's argument, M's proper course in the absence of W, the other boat referred to in rule 17 (see the definition Proper Course), was to luff in response to L's luff, which she did as required by rule 11.
+C-4 January 2021 M's appeal is upheld.
 The decision of the protest committee is reversed, and M is reinstated in her finishing place.
 Since W kept clear of M by trimming in her mainsail, she complied with rule 11 and also gave M room as required by rule 19.2(b).
+February 1942 Revised January 2021, to clarify that rule 17 did not apply between L and W